 All in all, I thoroughly enjoyed the entire experience.
 I took so many amazing photos, had my magical moment to walk through the Ministry of Magic tunnel, and sipped on bottled Butterbeer at the bar.

 Are you looking for more Harry Potter experiences in London?

 If you wanted to extend your Harry Potter journey in London there are plenty of filming locations, inspirations, and experiences to enjoy nearby.

 You could watch The Cursed Child at the Palace Theatre or visit the House of MinaLima who designed all of the props for the movies.

 You can even find 12 Grimmauld Place or the Order of the Pheonix HQ at Claremont Square that was owned by Sirius Black!

-Just nearby you have the iconic King’s Cross Station with the Harry Potter Shop and trolley photo opportunity.
+Just nearby you have the iconic King’s Cross Station with the Harry Potter Shop and trolley photo opportunity at Platform 9 3/4.
 But, be warned, you may have to queue!